Music Copyright

 You’ve put blood, sweat, and tears (and maybe a few broken guitar strings) into your music.
 The last thing you need is some copycat passing your masterpiece off as their own.

-So, how do you make sure your heart and soul, AKA your music, is safe and sound?
+So, how do you make sure your music, is safe and sound?
 Let’s break down how you can protect your jams.

 Every country has its own system, but the premise is the same: register your music to get legal protection.
 In the U.S., that’s done with the U.S. Copyright Office.
 When your music is copyrighted, it’s like putting a massive “Back Off” sign for potential thieves.
 It means you’ve got legal ground to stand on if someone tries to pinch your tunes.